joshl26/Outdoorsy/README.md

 Outdoorsy is a full-stack website project where users can create and review campsites.
 In order to review or create a campsite, you must have an account.

-This project has been created utiliaing the technologies listed below.
+This project has been created utilizing the technologies listed below.

 ## Functionalities

 >Everyone can view the camps and reviews without signing up or logging in.

->The user will have to login to edit the campsite details or any comments.
+>The user will have to log in to edit the campsite details or any comments.

 >The user can only edit/delete the campsites and comments that they have added.

->All the data will pe persistent and is stored in the amazon cloud.
+>All the data will be persistent and stored in the Amazon cloud.

 ## Technologies Used:

->HTML5 - markup language for creating web pages and web applications.
+>HTML5 - A markup language for creating web pages and web applications.

 >CSS3 - used for describing the presentation of a document written in a markup language.

->Bootstrap - free and open-source front-end web framework for designing websites and web applications quickly.
+>Bootstrap - A free and open-source front-end web framework for designing websites and web applications quickly.

->jQuery - cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
+>jQuery - Cross-platform JavaScript library designed to simplify the client-side scripting of HTML.

 >DOM Manipulation - is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.

->Node.js - pen-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.
+>Node.js - Open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.

->Express.js - for building web applications and APIs and connecting middleware.
+>Express.js - For building web applications and APIs and connecting middleware.

 >Joi - Used for schema description and data validation.